 Continue Your Adventure

 Belgium: Beyond Antwerp, there’s several other cities that you can look to include in your itinerary.
-Consider adding Bruges, Ghent, or Brussels to your itinerary.
+Bruges is a favorite among travelers, but Ghent is also quite popular.
+While Brussels is less popular, it’s worth a short visit if you are passing through.
 Combine all of these cities into one epic long weekend in Belgium.

 Belgium Travel Guide: Start planning your trip to Belgium with my Belgium Travel Guide.